mercy34mercy/bustimer_kic/README.md

 # Infra
 ## environment
+### Production
 This System is running on GCP's CloudRun(Google Cloud Plateform).
 And we use CloudFlare for DNS.

 * GCP
     * Cloud Run
 * Cloud Flare
     * DNS
+### Development
+In the development environment, Docker Container is Deployed to Azure's App Service.

+* Azure
+    * App Service
+* Docker Hub

 ## CI/CD
 The system uses GithubActions for continuous intigration and continuous delivery.